Digital Photography Tips – How To Shoot Hummingbird Photography For Beginner Photographers

 • 8 AA Lithium Batteries – Stored in each Flash Pouch

-Shooting Hummingbirds can be tricky, because Hummers spook easily.
-If your Sony Digital Camera allows for Remote WiFi Triggering from a remote iPhone or iPad, consider using this WiFi Control feature from a distance.
+Shooting Hummingbirds can be tricky, because Hummers spook very easily.
+If your Sony Digital Camera allows for Remote WiFi Triggering from a remote iPhone or iPad, consider using this WiFi Control feature from a short distance.

 The Best Hummingbird Photography Books